-Rottnest Island is jam-packed full of protected coves and long-white beaches making it a very popular swimming and snorkelling spot amongst tourists and locals alike.
-The best beach to go swimming largely depends on the direction of the wind, because finding a bay which is sheltered from the wind makes for calm water and excellent snorkelling conditions.
+Rottnest Island is jam-packed full of protected coves and long-white beaches.
+Activities like swimming, snorkelling, canoeing, kayaking, and plenty more are popular with Western Australia locals and tourists alike.
+The best Rottnest Island beach for swimming depends on the direction of the wind, because finding a bay that is sheltered from the wind makes for calm water and excellent snorkelling conditions.

 The Basin is a popular swimming spot with great snorkelling.
 One of the most photographed places on the island, this beach is laced with shallow coral making it an excellent spot for snorkelling amongst the rock pools.
-Neighbouring Pinky’s Beach is a picture-perfect cove with an overlooking Bathurst lighthouse.
-While Bathurst is not open to the public, Wadjemup Lighthouse in the centre of the island is.
-For just $10 per person, you can climb to the summit of this still in operation lighthouse and enjoy 360degree views across the Indian Ocean – well worth the $10.
+Strickland Bay is popular amongst surfers as well as anyone who loves ocean views, thanks to how open the bay is.

 While all of these beaches are jaw-droppingly beautiful, they can get rather crowded during the summer months.
-Head west to Parakeet Bay or south to Porpoise Bay, if you are looking for less-crowded swimming and snorkelling spots with crystal-clear waters and soft white sand.
+Head west to Parakeet Bay or south to Porpoise Bay, if you are looking for less crowded spots for swimming and snorkelling with crystal-clear waters and soft white sand.
 Or if you are looking for somewhere even more off the beaten path then make a beeline for Mary Cove, Ricey Beach and Little Armstrong Bay.

-As Rottnest is a no-car island cycling is by far the best option.
-While the island is quite small there is still enough to keep you busy for a five-hour long bike ride if you wish.
-If you are only on Rottnest Island for a day, then we recommend only doing a smaller loop around the island so that you have plenty of time to stop off for a swim or snorkel.
+As Rottnest is a no-car island, cycling is by far the fastest option to get around, or the hop on / off Island Explorer bus that traverses the Island.
+While the island is quite small, there is still enough to keep you busy enough for a full day of cycling.
+If you are only on Rottnest Island for a day, then we recommend only doing a small loop around the island so that you have plenty of time to stop off for a swim or snorkel.

 A one-day Rottnest bike ride itinerary would look like the following: